biareiam/lighthouse_bookclub/README.md

 4. Books page:
     * This page shows to the users all the books which were already discussed, along with the one which will be discussed at the next meet up.
 The images have a hove effect, so at first they are gray, becoming colorful once the user hovers over it.
-    * Along with the images of the books’ cover, it is also displayed which was the month in which that book was picked and button “ shop now”, which directs users to Easons website.
+    * Along with the images of the books’ cover, it is also displayed which was the month in which that book was picked and button “shop now”, which directs users to Easons website.
 It makes it easier for users to purchase the books, if desired.
     * By clicking on the images, users are also directed to the Good read website, where they can read more about the books.

 5. Join Us: